 The lbp switch controls handling of the Last Byte Pointer (LBP).
 It is only relevant for binary files with PAM access mode and can be combined with all specifications permissible for open.
-It only comes into effect when the file is closed.
+If O_LBP is specified as the lbp switch, a check is made to see whether LBP support is possible.
+If this is not the case, the creat, creat64 function will fail and errno is set to ENOSYS.
+The switch has further effects only when the file is closed.